In the guide

-Cattle without passports, whether male or female, cannot be moved off your holding alive except under licence and only to an approved sampling site, a hunt kennel or knacker's yard.
+Cattle without passports, whether male or female, cannot be moved off your holding alive except under licence.
 They may also need to be tested for BSE.

 The Cattle Identification Regulations 2007 require that every bovine animal in the United Kingdom (as elsewhere in the European Union) has a unique number, shown both on an ear tag in each ear and on a paper cattle passport, which is held by the current keeper of the animal (this system covers both cattle and other bovine animals such as water buffalo and bison).
 The unique number and passport remain with the animal throughout its life and any movements of cattle are recorded both on the paper passport and electronically on a national system administered by BCMS.
 Such a system is important because it: